signalfx/splunk-otel-java/instrumentation/nocode/README.md

 Please don't use this if you have the ability to edit the code being instrumented.

+By using this feature you are essentially changing your application's code.
+Doing so without understanding the behavior of the code you are adding may cause any or all of:
+  - Data corruption
+  - Deadlocks or application crashes
+  - Memory leaks
+  - Greatly increased latency or timeouts
+  - Errors reported back to your application's clients

+## How to add custom instrumentation without source access

 Set `SPLUNK_OTEL_INSTRUMENTATION_NOCODE_YML_FILE=/path/to/some.yml`

 Where the yml looks like